powersync-ja/powersync-js/README.md

 ## Demo Apps / Example Projects

 Demo applications are located in the [`demos/`](./demos/) directory.
-Also see our [Demo Apps / Example Projects gallery](https://docs.powersync.com/resources/demo-apps-example-projects), which lists all projects by the backend and client-side framework they use.
+Also see our [Demo Apps / Example Projects](https://docs.powersync.com/resources/demo-apps-example-projects) gallery which lists all projects by the backend and client-side framework they use.

  - [demos/nextjs-supabase-todolist](./demos/nextjs-supabase-todolist/): A Next.js to-do list example app using the PowerSync Web SDK and a Supabase backend.
  - [demos/yjs-nextjs-supabase-text-collab](./demos/yjs-nextjs-supabase-text-collab/README.md): A Next.js real-time text editing collaboration example app powered by [Yjs](https://github.com/yjs/yjs) CRDTs and [Tiptap](https://tiptap.dev/), using the PowerSync Web SDK and a Supabase backend.